AnvayB/FiduciaryChat/README.md

 ![Profile2](/images/profile2.png)
 3. The Introduction text box has also been provided as an example message for the financial advisors to advertise themselves to potential clients.
 They are free to edit the message as they want or write their own.
 4. Because this site is primarily geared toward fiduciaries (hence the name), a secret password is shown if the user selects “Fiduciaries” as one of their Services Provided.
-   * This password grants them access to the “Discussion Room” section, which was added to the NavBar just after logging in.
+   * This password grants them access to the “Discussion Room” section, which was added to the NavBar after logging in.
    * Using this, they can communicate with other certified fiduciaries to ask questions and network.
 <div style="display: flex;">
    <img src="./images/profile3.png" style="width: 49%;" alt="Profile3">